achicks15/CorrFunction_NMRRelaxation/README.md

         The latest anaconda environment for this version is listed in "NMRRelax_CondaEnv.txt".
             "conda create --name NMRRelaxEnv --file NMRRelax_CondaEnv.txt"

+    The code can be split into three different parts: calculation of correlation functions, fitting of the correlation functions, calculation of NMR relaxation parameters.
+The benefit of the ipynb format of the code is that the user can choose which sections they want to use.
+For instance, if the user has precalculated the correlation functions, i.e. with the vector and timecorr functions in cpptraj,
     1. Calculation of Correlation Functions:
         The correlation functions